Viralshah009/INFM600/README.md

 #References
 When using this data set you shoud cite
- - the original US elections 2016 dataset from Kagle , http://www.Kaggle.come
+ - the original US elections 2016 dataset from Kaggle , http://www.Kaggle.come